If you are encountering issues attaching files from your Outlook email this article may help.

 Attaching from compose mode?

 If you are composing an Outlook email with attachments you will not be able to attach the files until the email has been sent.
-The Outlook API requires that the attachments already be on your Exchange Server before they can be accessed via the API.
+This is a limitation of the Microsoft API.
+The Microsoft API requires that the attachments already be on your Exchange Server before they can be accessed via the API and emails in compose mode only have the files on your local system.
+Once you send an email the files are stored on Exchange Server and the API has access to them.

 Therefore we recommend sending the email and opening it in your sent items folder to attach the email and files to NetSuite.